sachinavasthi8-crypto/CodeAlpha_HangmanGame/README.md

 🎮 Hangman Game — Python

-A simple text-based Hangman game built with Python as part of my CodeAlpha Python Programming Internship.
+A simple text-based Hangman game built with Python.

 📌 About the Project

 In this project, the player has to guess a hidden word one letter at a time.
 The game ends when the player either guesses the word correctly or runs out of 6 chances.
 An ASCII art hangman is displayed after every wrong guess.